 ERE are 14 top post-1948 features available immediately.
-Feature by feature this package will produce the kind of ratings that will give your sales curve a golden lift.
+Feature by

-Action . . . suspense . . . drama . . . comedy . . . science fiction . . . gives the KING MIDAS package an all around quality for complete audience appeal.
+Action . . . suspense . . . drama . . . comedy . . . science fiction . . . gives the KING MIDAS package an all around quality for complete audience appeal. at the line

 Be sure to be first in your market to talk to the Governor Television man about the KING MIDAS package.
-Write, wire or call collect . . .
+Write, wire or call collect

-GOVERNOR Television Attractions, Inc.
+OR Television Attractions Inc.

 375 Park Avenue Plaza 3-6216 New York 22, N.Y.
-Arthur Kerman, President Hollywood, California 731 N. LaBrea John Leo, V.P. in charge of sales of farms with a smaller income.
+Arthur Kerman, President of farms with a smaller income.
 The number of farms is declining, he said, but the marketing value of each unit is increasing.